iAART/aart/README.md

   <code> python lensingbands.py </code>

-The result will be stored in a HDF5 file that contains the values of the Bardeen's coordinates withing each lensing band.
+The result will be stored in a HDF5 file that contains the values of the Bardeen's coordinates within each lensing band.
 The datasets inside the resulting file are:

 * alpha: The coordinate alpha of the critical curve.
 The parameter <em>npointsS</em> controls the number of points used for the computation of the critical curve)
 * beta: The coordinate beta of the critical curve.